PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

 \subsection{Using Image Metadata}

 Because our formulation closely mirrors the camera image formation process, it can naturally incorporate image metadata, such as the relative exposure of each frame, whenever available.
 We demonstrate this capability on the HDR\mbox{-}NeRF~\cite{huang2022hdr} and PPISP datasets, both of which use exposure bracketing (\ie, captures with positive and negative exposure compensation) and provide the corresponding metadata.
+We concatenate this metadata to the input of the controller MLP regressor, allowing it to map rendered radiance plus metadata to effective ISP parameters.

 Since the ADOP-style post-processing also models per-frame exposure offsets explicitly, we initialize them from known exposure values as proposed in ADOP~\cite{Ruckert2022ADOP}.
-For our method, we concatenate the exposure metadata to the input of the controller MLP regressor, allowing it to map rendered radiance plus metadata to effective ISP parameters.

-Quantitative results in \cref{tab:controllability} (PSNR and affine-aligned PSNR) show that supplying calibrated exposure offsets substantially improves novel-view accuracy.
+Quantitative results in \cref{tab:controllability} show that supplying calibrated exposure offsets substantially improves novel-view accuracy.
 Moreover, providing this metadata to the controller yields further gains compared to ADOP, demonstrating our method's ability to leverage metadata for more accurate novel view appearance prediction.